nwisbeta/github.io/pages/app_design/notifications.md

 ## Reminders

-Reminders should be configurable unless critical and easy to change in the settings menu.
+Reminders should be configurable by the user unless critical and easy to change in the settings menu.

 Email notifications can be used for reminders if required.